Why you should visit Cartagena

 When to go

-A year round destination with little variation in the climate, averaging 28C. with short tropical downpours possible at any time of year.
+This is a year round destination with little variation in the climate, averaging 28°C. There is the possibility of short tropical downpours at any time of year.
 There is an increase in rainfall between August and November when the heat and humidity also rises.
 It is worth noting that Christmas, New Year and Easter are busy periods in Cartagena.